EnzoMessaoudi/holbertonschool-hbnb/part2/hbnb/README.md

                                                                          HOLBERTON School Hbnb Part2

+                            This project aims to reproduce the core features of airbnb by buildind a structured backend APi.
+                            It demonstrates the use of Flask.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <img width="238" height="159" alt="Projet hbnb1 " src="https://github.com/user-attachments/assets/6b23f481-3fc5-467e-92f4-bbe3bd928592" />

+api/ : Main folder containing everything related to application's routes.

+__init__.py : Makes the folder a python module and initializes the application.

+v1/ :

 user.py : Contains routers related to users.